Codecademy/docs/content/sql/concepts/string-function/terms/substring/substring.md

   - 'Data'
   - 'Database'
   - 'Functions'
-  - 'MySQL'
-  - 'Strings'
+  - 'SQL'
 CatalogContent:
   - 'learn-sql'
   - 'paths/analyze-data-with-sql'
 ---

-## Definition

-The **`.SUBSTRING()`** function in [SQL](https://www.codecademy.com/resources/docs/sql) takes a slice from a string, the string could be from text and image data and allows you to `SELECT` this substring and manipulate it according to the data type.
-The data type is the same as the original input except for the next expressions.
+In SQL, the **`SUBSTRING()`** function takes a slice from a string containing data in binary, character, text, or image format.
+Upon extraction, the [`SELECT`](https://www.codecademy.com/resources/docs/sql/commands/select) statement can be used to select and manipulate the extracted substring according to the [data type](https://www.codecademy.com/resources/docs/sql/data-types).
+The data type is the same as the original string except for the next expressions.

 ## Syntax